Welcome to the Connecting Communities Conference 2017

 This year’s LCSA Connecting Communities Conference will explore the essential role of building strong communities in implementing any successful early intervention strategy.
 In particular the conference will focus on inclusion and diversity as integral in building connection and resilience.

-We will be hearing from a range of prominent community leaders representing vulnerable communities as well as the President of the International Federation of Settlement and Neighbourhood Houses, Pentti Lemmetyinen (Finland) talking about diversity and inclusion and the work of Neighbourhood Centre across Europe in advocating for human rights.
+We will be hearing from a range of prominent community leaders representing vulnerable communities as well as the President of the International Federation of Settlement and Neighbourhood Centres, Pentti Lemmetyinen (Finland) talking about diversity and inclusion and the work of Neighbourhood Centres across Europe in advocating for human rights.

 There will be three main learning themes weaving through the keynotes, concurrent sessions and Masterclasses to engage the interest of workers, managers, Board members, government, business and community partners.
 These themes are: